haitam-skhairi/Haitam_Template_Three_Html_Css_JS/README.md

 # I will build responsive html landing pages or one page website
-Hi, do you need a html landing page designer to design your one page website?
+Hi, do you need an HTML landing page designer to design your one-page website?
 Then you are at the right place to design your landing page.
-I have 2 years of experience in web design and development as well as landing page or one page website or  bootstrap responsive landing page design. <br/>
+I have three years of experience in web design and development as well as a landing page or one-page website or bootstrap responsive landing page design.

-I can create amazing html landing page for your portfolio, business, corporate or agency using bootstrap.
-By using one page website you can present your business or agency or your educational sites.
+I can create a fantastic HTML landing page for your portfolio, business, corporate, or agency using bootstrap.
+By using a one-page website you can present your company or agency or your educational sites.

 ## What are you getting from this gig?
 Well commented and documented code <br/>